Saturday, May 23, 2026

 [root@RHEL98 ~]#

 Open a new terminal on the host/hypervisor and SCP the rhel98.html report file from the virtual RHEL9 server.
-Use the following commands.
+Use the following commands in bold.

 (You will need to know/remember the IP address of the virtual RHEL9 server)